danwatco/azure-aistudio-bicep-managed-vnet/README.md

-# Azure AI Studio Managed Virtual Network Setup with Bicep
+# Azure AI Studio Managed Virtual Network in Bicep

-This set of templates demonstrates how to set up Azure AI Studio with a managed vnet configuration with internet outbound access enabled.
+This set of templates demonstrates how to set up Azure AI Studio with a managed VNet configuration with internet outbound access enabled.
 This uses private connections for all the workspace resources, including the connection to Azure OpenAI.

-This also creates a virtual machine and a Bastion deployment for access so that you can test the deployment by using it as a jumpbox to connect to the environment.
+This also creates a virtual machine and a Bastion deployment for access so that you can test the deployment by using it as a jumpbox to connect to AI Studio.

 This project contains some use of [Azure Verified Modules](https://aka.ms/avm) and was further developed from the Azure sample at [https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/aistudio-basics](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/aistudio-basics)